-maximum allowable revenue before tax for the CPP regulatory period; and
+maximum allowable revenue before tax for the CPP regulatory period;

-maximum allowable revenue after tax for the CPP regulatory period,
+maximum allowable revenue after tax for the CPP regulatory period; and

+forecast allowable revenue for the CPP regulatory period,

 will be determined.

+For the purpose of subclause (1), necessary adjustments may be made to the maximum allowable revenue before tax and maximum allowable revenue after tax determined under this subpart to enable the setting of the forecast allowable revenue for the purpose of clause 3.1.1(1).

 Building blocks allowable revenue before tax

-Building blocks allowable revenue before tax for each disclosure year of the next period is determined in accordance with the formula-
+‘Building blocks allowable revenue before tax’ for each disclosure year of the next period is determined in accordance with the formula-

 (regulatory investment value × cost of capital + total value of commissioned assets × (TFVCA - 1) + term credit spread differential allowance × TF - total revaluation) ÷ (TFrev - corporate tax rate × TF)